diepbp/Trau/README.md

-This is the Trau string solver
+This is the [Trau](http://dl.acm.org/citation.cfm?id=3062384) string solver

 Requirements
 ---------------------------------
 Before attempting to build Trau, you must have the following installed:
 - Ubuntu 64 bits
-- git (must be on your PATH)
 - python (must be on your PATH)
 - openfst (must be on your PATH).
 You can find the lastest version of openfst [here](http://www.openfst.org/twiki/bin/view/FST/FstDownload)